 - 3. Deterioration.
 As noted in Section II, "deterioration" under the TIF Act is defined to include deteriorated surface improvements or structures (specifically evidenced by surface cracking, crumbling, potholes, depressions, loose paving material and weeds).
 Various degrees of deterioration were observed throughout the Study Area.
 Much of the observed deterioration centered around the condition of surface improvements such as the alleys and parking lots.
 These surface improvements had multiple potholes, uneven pavement and cracks.
 Overall, most instances of deterioration related to site improvements, including loading areas and drives throughout the area.
-However exterior components such as the need for tuckpointing or repair of window and door frames was also noted along Benton Street and River Street.
+However exterior components, such as the need for tuckpointing or repair of window and door frames, was also noted, especially in vacant or partially vacant structures (such as the Terminal Building) or structures along Broadway north of Galena Boulevard.
 Rear portions of many of the structures evidenced deterioration as well. - 4.
 Lack of Community Planning.
 The TIF Act indicates that this factor is present if the proposed redevelopment project area was developed prior to or without the benefit or guidance of a community plan.
 This means that the development occurred prior to the adoption by the municipality of a comprehensive or other community plan or that the plan was not followed at the time of the area's development.
 This factor must be documented by evidence of adverse or incompatible land-use relationships, inadequate street layout, improper subdivision, parcels of inadequate shape and size to meet contemporary development standards or other evidence demonstrating an absence of effective community planning.

-All of the buildings in this TIF area were developed prior to the City's adoption of the original 1957 Comprehensive Plan as well as prior to the updated 2014 Comprehensive Plan.
+All of the buildings in this TIF area were developed prior to the City's 1957 Comprehensive Plan and prior to the adoption of the updated 1984 Comprehensive Plan.
 Subsequent structures were developed prior to the Downtown Plan and also represented market conditions and market needs that have shifted since the date of their initial construction.